https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: Accelerated BSNid:26450

 Per CCNE accreditation standards, successful completion of the University of Oklahoma College of Nursing Baccalaureate Degree Program prepares the graduate to:

-1. Provide entry-level safe, competent, ethical care to culturally diverse individuals, families and populations across health care settings and across the lifespan.
+1. Provide entry-level safe, competent, ethical care to individuals, families and populations across health care settings and across the lifespan.

 2. Function effectively as a member of the Nursing Profession and as a member of an interdisciplinary healthcare team.